 Can I use artificial tears after LASIK?

-Artificial tears are commonly prescribed to LASIK patients to use before and after the procedure.
+Artificial tears are commonly recommended to LASIK patients to use before and after the procedure.
 This is because dry eyes are a common side effect of LASIK, and because many people look to LASIK to help with their dry eyes.

 People who suffer from dry eye and require vision correction typically have issues wearing contact lenses because of their dry eye symptoms.
-Many of them don’t want to deal with the discomfort of contact lenses, but aren’t keen on the idea of wearing eyeglasses, so they look to LASIK for a solution.
+Many of them don’t want to deal with the discomfort of contact lenses, and also aren’t keen on the idea of wearing eyeglasses, so they look to LASIK for a solution.

-During a LASIK procedure, tiny cuts are often made in the cornea, which is the front surface of the eye.
+During a LASIK procedure, tiny cuts are made in the cornea, which is the front surface of the eye.
 Different layers of the cornea help to spread tear film and keep your eyes moist and healthy.
 When cuts are made in the cornea, it can disrupt its ability to recognize a need for lubrication, which results in dry eyes.

-Using eye drops after LASIK surgery can help with the dry eye symptoms you may experience.
-It’s also common for those who have pre-LASIK dry eye to be given eye drops before the procedure date.
+Using lubricating eye drops after LASIK surgery can help with the dry eye symptoms you may experience.
+It’s also common for those who have pre-LASIK dry eye to be given lubricating eye drops before the procedure date.

 SEE RELATED: How long is the LASIK recovery time?